Eli & Fur

 Eli & Fur are a DJ and electronic music producer duo comprising Eliza Noble and Jennifer Skillman, hailing from London, England.

+Biography

 Eli & Fur have been working together since they were in their teens.
 The group has a background in songwriting and while they started out in DJ music, they are moving into live acts using Ableton software.
-Instead of mixing other tracks, Eli & Fur write and play their own tracks, which creates a sound that is "distinctly electronic, mixing house and dance beats."
+Eli & Fur write and play their own tracks, which creates a sound that is "distinctly electronic, mixing house and dance beats."

-The duo’s debut track, "You’re So High" (2013) reached the top 3 on Hype Machine and has since received over 45 million views on YouTube.
+The duo’s debut track, "You’re So High" (2013) reached the top 3 on Hype Machine and has since received over 70 million views on YouTube.
 Their debut EP, Illusions was released by NYX Records on July 22, 2013.

 Eli & Fur toured the United States in 2015.

 In December 2018, they were featured in a travel advertisement for Kayak, creating music with sounds sourced during a trip to Japan.